Evaluating Taoism and Zen

 The ancient symbol of Taoism is the Yin and Yang symbol, in which the two sides of the universe – dark and light, feminine and masculine, negative and positive – swirl around each other in the endless dance of creation.
 However, the Yin-Yang symbol is also used by Confucianism and by Chinese culture in general.

-Note: In our Essay, Patterns of Information – How G>O>D> Works, we talk extensively about how creation arises from the elaboration of information; which itself arises from the patterns created by differences.
+Note: In our Essay, Patterns of Information – How Creation Works, we talk extensively about how creation arises from the directional elaboration of information; which itself arises from the patterns created by differences.

-Align Your life and Your Efforts with the Growing> Orderly> Direction> of the Cosmos.
+Align Your life and Your Efforts with Practice of Continuing Creation.

 If powerful men and women